Venezuelans head to polls in regional, local elections as opposition returns | Politics

 Venezuelans head to polls in regional, local elections as opposition returns

-During the elections, over 3,000 state governors, mayors and city councils will be chosen across the South American country, which is beset by a long-running recession and hyperinflation.
-Opposition politicians had boycotted presidential elections and parliamentary elections in 2018 and 2020 respectively accusing Maduro's government of fraud.

-Should the opposition lose the 4 state governorships it won in 2017 - out of 23 states - it would lack a powerbase to launch a campaign for presidential elections, due in 2024.
 The vote will test the impartiality of Venezuela's electoral commission, which in May included two opponents among its top five directors, making it the most balanced board in 17 years, its members have said.
+By 9:00 a.m., 95% of voting centers were working, electoral commission president Pedro Calzadilla told state television.

+Other centers saw delays due to voting officials arriving late, while some voters complained their center had been changed without their knowledge.
+European Union election observers will be present at around 1,000 of the 14,400 voting centers, the first such European mission since 2006.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)